Reducing the Cost of Energy Differences in Variational Monte Carlo with Spotlight Sampling: Theory

 \subsection{Initialization}

 We begin by placing electrons according to a Lewis structure so that the molecule is roughly spatially and spin neutral.
 The position of each electron (except for those in the carbon and oxygen cores) is then randomized within a 1 Bohr box centered on its Lewis placement.
-After separating the nuclei into fragments --- in our tests, each carbon and any hydrogens or O-H groups bonded to it form a fragment, as do individual H$_2$ molecules --- we then group the initial electron positions by fragment so that each fragment gets the $n_e$ nearest electrons, where $n_e$ is the fragment's nuclear charge.
+After separating the nuclei into fragments --- in our tests, each carbon and any hydrogens, oxygens, or O-H groups bonded to it form a fragment, as do individual H$_2$ molecules --- we then group the initial electron positions by fragment by assigning each electron to the closest fragment as determined by the distance to the fragment's nuclear centroid.
 We burn in the electron positions using a ``round-robin" approach in which we loop over each fragment and, for each one, unfreeze and sample its electrons and those of its two nearest neighbors in each direction.
 At the beginning of each fragment's burn in, and once after they have all been burned in, we re-invert $M$, for a total of $n_\mathrm{fragments}+1$ large matrix inversions.
 In the systems we test, these inversions together cost much less than the initial Hartree-Fock calculation.
-After the round-robin burn in, we reassign electrons to fragments, again taking the closest so many so that the fragment is neutral.
+After the round-robin burn in, we reassign electrons to fragments, again based on their proximities to the fragments' nuclear centroids.
 At this point, we have our initial positions from which we separately launch the Markov chains that evaluate each fragment's multipole and then continue on to evaluate each fragment's energy using the approximate Hamiltonian in Eq.\ (\ref{truncH}).